Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Datasets

 \subsection{UltraFeedback}

-UltraFeedback \cite{Cui2023UltraFeedbackBL} consists of $64$k prompts, each of which has four LLM responses that are rated by GPT-4 according to criteria like instruction-following, honesty, and helpfulness.
-We construct our training dataset from UltraFeedback by selecting the highest mean score as the “chosen” response.
+UltraFeedback \cite{Cui2023UltraFeedbackBL} comprises $64,000$ prompts, each of them accompanied by four LLM responses evaluated by GPT-4 based on criteria such as instruction-following, honesty, and helpfulness.
+To construct the training dataset from UltraFeedback, we selected the responses with the highest mean scores\footnote{The constructed dataset can be accessed at: \\ \url{huggingface.co/datasets/argilla/ \\ ultrafeedback-binarized-preferences-cleaned}.}.